zZJoennZz/opis-bulsu/README.md

-## OPIS v1
+## OPIS Prototype

 Online procurement system for BulSU

-## For developer - do first
+## For developers - do first

-Install the dependencies
+Install the PHP dependencies through composer:

 ```
 composer install
 ```

-and
+and then install JS dependencies through npm or yarn.

 ```
 yarn install
 ```

-Then copy the .env.example and rename to .env.
+Make a copy of the .env.example and rename it to .env.
 Update the database credentials and run

 ```
 php artisan migrate --seed